earthly/website/blog/_posts/2023-05-29-data-pipelines-with-airflow.md

  - Pipelines
  - Data Workflows
  - Apache
-excerpt: "Learn how to automate your data pipelines and workflows using Apache Airflow.
-This powerful, open-source platform simplifies task scheduling, monitoring, and collaboration, making it a must-have tool for data engineers."
+excerpt: Learn how to automate your data pipelines and workflows using Apache Airflow.
+This powerful open-source platform simplifies task scheduling, monitoring, and collaboration, making it a must-have tool for data engineers.
 ---

 Are you seeking a powerful, user-friendly platform to manage your data workflows?
 If so, Apache Airflow might be just what you need.
 Apache Airflow is a powerful, open-source platform for managing complex data workflows and machine learning tasks.
 Its Python-based architecture seamlessly integrates with other Python tools and its web-based interface simplifies monitoring and managing workflows.
 With features like task dependency management and retries, Airflow streamlines workflow management to improve efficiency for teams of any size.